R. Madhavan: Film production and television work

 Madhavan has appeared as host for television programs on Hindi channels, while he has also been a host at film award functions.
 During his television career in the 1990s, Madhavan first worked as a host on Tol Mol Ke Bol.
 He was announced as the host of Sony Entertainment Television's Deal Ya No Deal, the Indian version of the American game show Deal or No Deal, in October 2005.
 However, Madhavan quit as the lead anchor of the show in January 2006 claiming he was unhappy with the way the shoot schedules were handled by the production house.
 According to the actor, when he took on the show, he had made it clear that he would continue with his South Indian film assignments, and as the show was being filmed in Mumbai, he had found it hard to keep travelling throughout India from Chennai to film the ten days a month he had signed up for.
 Madhavan added that he was restricted by the producers to spend one day rehearsing technically, which left him with fatigue.
 Mandira Bedi subsequently replaced Madhavan as the anchor in February for Series 2 of the game show.
-In June 2010, Madhavan made a comeback to the game show format by accepting a contract with Imagine TV's Big Money show, signing on to host a single season, and then hosted an episode of the crime show Savdhaan India in January 2016.
+In June 2010, Madhavan made a return to the game show format by accepting a contract with Imagine TV's Big Money show, signing on to host a single season, and then hosted an episode of the crime show Savdhaan India in January 2016.
 Furthermore, he has been a guest judge in the Indian television show, Fame Gurukul.
 In 2016, Madhavan stated that he would only take part in television commitments for money, while he does not consider his payment when signing on to appear in films.
-Madhavan has also hosted live events, notably the National Film Awards in 2013 with Huma Qureshi.
+Madhavan has also hosted live events, including the National Film Awards in 2013 with Huma Qureshi.
 He was also the host of the 55th Filmfare Awards South in Chennai in 2008 and then also the Vijay Awards in 2013.